Static Content Widget

 Hero Image Widget

-To add accordion menus to your pages, use the Accordion widget.Accordion menus are stacked headers which, when clicked, reveal content under each heading.
+To add accordion menus, use the Accordion widget.Accordion menus are stacked headers which, when clicked, reveal content under each heading.
 This is extremely useful for pages with lengthy content that benefits from a structured presentation.
 Users get a clear overview of the page and can click the expandable accordion header to read the content within it.

-To add a button to your pages, use the Button widget.
+To add a button, use the Button widget.
 You can link a website, email address or a phone number to the button.
 When a user clicks on the button widget, the associated function is triggered.
 This assists users in taking prompt actions.
 For example, you have paired an email address to a button.
 When a user clicks on it, the email client installed on the user’s device opens to compose an email to the given address.

 News Stage Widget